(the art of eating according to your genes)

 Tiered of following many different diet, do you find yourself reaching a plateau and don't know what to do?

 Are you an athlete who is competing or playing in a team.

 The gene diet is planned based on your body unique genes, and it identify your strength and weaknesses when it comes to body response to different type of diets and exercises.

 Some nutrients deficiencies are more prevalent in certain cultures compared to others.
 Simply due to the effect of genetics on nutrients absorption and metabolism.

 Vitamins and Minerals are essential in many steps in cell cycling, DNA methylation, oxygen transportation, cell death and repair!
 Thus, are crucial to be suffeciennt during fertilization, pregnancy, and early stages of life.

 Meet Our Diet

 Ohood Alharbi MScFN, PhD is the founder of Personalize My Diet, an online nutrition clinic specialized in nutrigenomics and personalized diet.
 Dr. Ohood completed her undergraduate degree in Medical Laboratories specializing in microbiology and genetics.
-She was awarded her Masters degree in Food and Nutritional Sciences in 2012 and her PhD in nutrigenomics (aka how to eat according to your genes) in 2018.
+She was awarded her Masters degree in Food and Nutritional Sciences and her PhD in nutrigenomics (aka how to eat according to your genes) in 2018.
 During her PhD, she also completed Independent-Dietetic Practicum in different settings including Nurse Practitioner community clinic, Retirement community and long term care as well as home care.
 Dr. Ohood, however, is not practicing as a dietitian.